At age 78, inventor tackles topic close to home: hearing aids

 HearGlass, now a fourth-generation prototype, has a purpose that's threefold: Eliminate the stigma associated with the devices -- they look more like a fashion accessory -- improve the quality of sound and offer an affordable product.

-Sprague has had colorful career as an inventor and businessman.
+Sprague has had a colorful career as an inventor and businessman.
 He spent 30 years as the chairman of National Semiconductor and was a co-owner of British carmaker Aston Martin.
 He even ran for a U.S. congressional seat against Ed Koch in 1970 (he lost).

 But one of the biggest concerns he had with standard hearing aids was how badly they distorted audio.
 He wanted to do something about it.